inductiva/inductiva/docs-sources/openfoam/openfoam-mpi-setup/sections/openfoam-foundation.md

 [CPU Usage](../_static/foundation_16_vcpus.png)

-As shown below, the runtime and cost are similar to the previous configurations, showing that while more vCPUs are utilized, the overall performance gain may be modest depending on the workload.
+As shown below, the runtime and cost are still similar to the previous configurations, showing that while more vCPUs are utilized, the overall performance gain may be modest depending on the workload.

 | Machine Type   | Threads per Core | vCPUs Available| MPI Procs |Execution Time | Estimated Cost (USD) |
 | -------------- | ---------------- | ---------------|---------- |-------------- | -------------------- |